nabeel3133/combining3Dmorphablemodels/README.md

 # Combining 3D Morphable Models: A Large scale Face-and-Head Model
-MATLAB Implementation of Combining 3D Morphable Models - CVPR 2019
+This repository provides a MATLAB implementation of the CVPR 2019 Paper - Combining 3D Morphable Models: A Large scale Face-and-Head Model.